 "I've seen it all in my career.
 The worst moment was when I signed a three-year contract for Jordan and immediately realised that the team was a disaster.
 In January, getting into the new Renault, I realised that I would have a very competitive car.
 Balanced, fast, reliable.
 That's why I left for Australia, telling myself: I can and I want to win".

-Once again Briatore saw right, hiring you, with whom he had difficult relations in the past.
+Once again Briatore was right about hiring you, although you had a difficult relationship in the past.

 Is this the first act of a good comedy?